pelcam/holbertonschool-printf/README.md

 # _printf

 ## Description
 A custom implementation of the C library function `printf`.
 This project is part of the Holberton School curriculum.
+It aims to replicate the behavior of the standard printf function, providing insight into its internal workings.

 ## Compilation
+To compile this project, use the following command:
-gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c
+`gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c`

 ## Requirements
 - All files are compiled on Ubuntu 22.04 LTS using gcc